Feb. 3, 2026, 11:02 a.m.

 As of early February 2026, it is known that Saha is under arrest.
 She is charged under Article 275 of the Russian Criminal Code ('high treason').
 The details of the alleged crime are not disclosed publicly, as Russian special services traditionally do in other similar cases to conceal the lack of evidence.

-The woman has two minor children waiting for her at home, who are currently in a state of complete obscurity.
+The woman has two young children waiting for her at home, who are currently in a state of complete obscurity.
 There are still no official comments from the occupation authorities, and her health and detention conditions remain unknown.
 Human rights activists emphasize that Saha became the first Karaite political prisoner, a representative of the small indigenous people of Crimea.
 The number of Karaites is currently extremely small, which makes each such persecution a threat to the preservation of the ethnic group.

 Earlier it became known that the children of the Kherson Regional Children's Home, who were illegally taken by the Russian military during the occupation of the city in 2022, were transferred to foster families in the temporarily occupied Crimea.